 Venice in February – ‘Carnevale’ and the angel flight

 Relaxation in Venice in winter.
 There are still no big tourist streams.
 A good opportunity to experience everyday life in Venice.
-The only exception is the famous carnival, which will take place the next time from 4 february to 21 February 2021.
+The only exception is the famous carnival, which will take place the next time from 4 February to 21 February 2021.
 Ash Wednesday is on 22 February.
-Everything is very touristy, but the colourful hustle and bustle in the alleys still spread a magical atmosphere.
+Everything is very touristy, but the colorful hustle and bustle in the alleys still spread a magical atmosphere.
 Don’t forget to book your accommodation and possibly a parking space in time!

 The carnival is officially opened 10 days before Ash Wednesday with the angel flight.
 A celebrity hovers secured by a steel cable from the Campanile down over the Piazza San Marco.
 The program is full of events and spectacular parades.